The State of Julia for Scientific Machine Learning: The Scientific Computing Ecosystem

 \paragraph{Constrained Optimization} In a similar flavor to numerical linear algebra, constrained optimization algorithms mesh well with Julia's strengths.
 Julia's constrained optimization algorithms are fast and mathematically sound, and in comparison to Python, much more abundant.

 Julia has the most sophisticated support for specifying optimization problems on manifolds.
 Naive approaches to SMLPs do not account for inductive biases and physical constraints (e.g. \cite{berman2024efficientpsfmodelingshoptjl, Berman2024, rosen2020certifiably, rosen2019se, absil2008optimization, boumal2023intromanifolds}).
-One approach to endowing physical constraints into a problem is by specifying a manifold that your data lives on.
+One approach to endowing physical constraints into a problem is by specifying a manifold that the data lives on.
 This is implemented in Julia with Manopt \cite{Bergmann2022}.
 While there are Python and Matlab ports of Manopt \cite{boumal2014manopt,townsend2016pymanopt}, they offer only a strict subset of what the Julia library offers \cite{Bergmann2022}.
 The Python port in particular is very limited.
+There exists similar packages in R and C++ \cite{huang2018roptlib, martin2020manifoldoptim} but they are not actively maintained.